project-alice-assistant/docs/docs/skill-development/missing-slot-info.md

 	pass
 ```

-Well, not that effective is it? lots of writing only to declare the methods, imagine the work in each of the methods to finally get to book the ticket.
+Well, not that effective, is it? lots of writing only to declare the methods, imagine the work in each of the methods to finally get to book the ticket.

 ## The good solution